SysKitTeam/docs-point/faq/licensing.md

 ## How is Syskit Point licensed?

 The price for Syskit Point is calculated based on the number of licensed Microsoft 365 users in your tenant.
 Syskit Point does not count any licenses that have FREE in their name when determining price.
-You can choose between predefined editions according to your needs.
+You can choose between available Syskit Point plans according to your needs.
 Check out the [feature comparison](https://www.syskit.com/products/point/pricing/).

 ## Can I try Syskit Point for free?